tvb2/fence/README.md

 Still, I wanted to keep it and share it for two purposes:
 * it is not a good idea to 'reinvent the wheel'
-* to boast my 'skills' :-) - to be able to track my progress in both learning algorythms and C++.
+* to boast my 'skills' :-) - to be able to track my progress in both learning algorithms and C++.

 ## Summary